GreenIron/FAA-NLP-Project/00_README.md

 1. DRS website changed a little bit, so the code had to follow
 2. Some files caused some issue (files with special characters like &)
 3. The data scrapping portion relies on Selenium.
 After some times my IP address got banned, so I started using a VPN to finish my data collection
-4. On top of the main file, DRS offers also "Attachments/Public Comments" documents
+4. On top of the main file, DRS offers also "Attachments/Public Comments" documents.
+As of today those are not searchable with DRS
 5. There also non-pdf and non-text files
 Retrieving data from FAA DRS proved to be very convenient.

 Note that Aeronautical Information Manual (AIM) and Aeronautical Information Publication (AIP) are two basic references in aviation.
 They are not in DRS, so I've added them manually to the dataset.

-### Other sources of data worth exploring
+## Other sources of data worth exploring
 The following data could also be an excellent source of data for an NLP project.
 I've not had the time to focus too much on those, but they would be well suited for a simple use case:
 * public comments are organized as Q&A tables.
 There are generally very nicelly formatted so that a tabular extrator libraty should work (sometimes alswer formatted in csv like files).
 The address pretty much all the time complex questions (referrence to other FAA documents or industry practive).
 The answer provided by the FAA is not "right" like what can be found in other factual Q&A database, but the clarify the intent of a guidance.
 * AC 43-16A - General Aviation Maintenance Alerts offers also an excelent source of maintenance database